4 Top Guides on How to Use Agar Agar

 Agar is a hydrocolloid made from red algae such as Gelidium and Gracilaria and is one of the most widely used seaweed-based gums in the world.
-The common agar is translucent, amorphous powder, flakes or strips, also known as agar powder, agar flakes and agar strips.
+Common agar is translucent, amorphous powder, flakes, or strips, also known as agar powder, agar flakes, and agar strips.

-Agar has excellent physical and chemical properties such as coagulability and stability, and can form complexes with some substances, which can be used as thickener, coagulant, suspending agent, emulsifier, freshness preservative and stabilizer.
+Agar has excellent physical and chemical properties such as coagulability and stability and can form complexes with some substances, which can be used as a thickener, coagulant, suspending agent, emulsifier, freshness preservative, and stabilizer.

 Agar melts at about 90℃ and forms a gel when it cools down to below 40℃.

-Therefore, the first and foremost step in using agar powder is to dissolve it in water, or in liquid such as milk, juice or tea.
+Therefore, the first and foremost step in using agar powder is to dissolve it in water, or in a liquid such as milk, juice, or tea.